State Entropy Maximization with Random Encoders for Efficient Exploration: Experiments

 {\bf Effects of representation learning. } To better grasp how RE3 improves sample-efficiency, we compare to state entropy maximization schemes that involve representation learning in Figure~\ref{fig:dm_control_representation}.
-Specifically, we consider a convolutional encoder trained by contrastive learning (RAD + SE w/ Contrastive) and inverse dynamics prediction (RAD + SE w/ Inverse dynamics).
-We also consider two pre-trained encoders whose parameters are fixed throughout training: a ResNet-50 \cite{he2016deep} encoder pre-trained on ImageNet dataset (RAD + SE w/ ImageNet) and an ATC \citep{stooke2020decoupling} encoder pre-trained by contrastive learning on pre-training datasets that contain a wide range of states from the environments (RAD + SE w/ ATC), where more details are available at Appendix~\ref{appendix:dm_control_detail}.
+Specifically, we consider a convolutional encoder trained by contrastive learning (RAD + SE w/ Contrastive), inverse dynamics prediction (RAD + SE w/ Inverse dynamics), and a ResNet-50 \cite{he2016deep} encoder pre-trained on ImageNet dataset (RAD + SE w/ ImageNet).
 We found that our method (RAD + SE w/ Random) exhibits better sample-efficiency than approaches that continually update representations throughout training (RAD + SE w/ Contrastive, RAD + SE w/ Inverse dynamics).
 This demonstrates that utilizing fixed representations helps improve sample-efficiency by enabling stable state entropy estimation throughout training.
 We also observe that our approach outperforms RAD + SE w/ ImageNet, implying that it is not necessarily beneficial to employ a pre-trained encoder, and fixed random encoders can be effective for state entropy estimation without having been trained on any data.
-We remark that representations from the pre-trained ImageNet encoder could not be useful for our setup, due to the different visual characteristics of natural images in the ImageNet dataset and image observations in our experiments.
-However, our approach also achieves comparable sample-efficiency to RAD + SE w/ ATC, which shows that random encoders can provide a stable state entropy estimation even competitive with encoders pre-trained on data from the environments.
+We remark that representations from the pre-trained ImageNet encoder could not be useful for our setup, due to the different visual characteristics of natural images in the ImageNet dataset and image observations in our experiments (see Figure~\ref{fig:dm_control_example} for examples of image observations).

 {\bf Comparison with other exploration methods. } We also compare our state entropy maximization scheme to other exploration methods combined with RAD, i.e., RAD + RND and RAD + ICM, that learn additional models to obtain intrinsic rewards proportional to prediction errors.
 As shown in Figure~\ref{fig:dm_control_exploration}, RAD + RE3 consistently exhibits superior sample efficiency in most tasks.
 While RND similarly employs a fixed random network for the intrinsic reward, it also introduces an additional network which requires training and therefore suffers from instability.\footnote{\citet{taiga2019benchmarking} also observed that additional techniques were critical to the performance of RND.} This result demonstrates that RE3 can improve sample-efficiency without introducing additional models for exploration, by utilizing fixed representations from a random encoder for stable state entropy estimation.